MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ### Parameters

-*bShowDragContext*<br/>
+*`bShowDragContext`*\
-[in] TRUE to redraw the name and value columns during a resize operation; FALSE to redraw the columns after the drag operation is completed.
-The default value is TRUE.
+[in] `TRUE` to redraw the name and value columns during a resize operation; `FALSE` to redraw the columns after the drag operation is completed.
+The default value is `TRUE`.

 ### Remarks

 The user can resize the name and value columns of a property grid control by dragging the split bar that is between the columns.
 If the drag context is displayed, the name and value columns are resized as long as the user drags the split bar.
-Otherwise, the split bar moves but the columns are not redrawn until the drag operation is completed.
+Otherwise, the split bar moves but the columns aren't redrawn until the drag operation is completed.

-## <a name="setvsdotnetlook"></a> CMFCPropertyGridCtrl::SetVSDotNetLook
+## <a name="setvsdotnetlook"></a> `CMFCPropertyGridCtrl::SetVSDotNetLook`

 Sets the appearance of the property grid control to the style that is used in Visual Studio .NET.